 I haven’t really done as much on-camera acting in my career as I would have liked, perhaps because in the past, I pursued a music career with much more drive and focus.
 But I’ve always known that I could act, as I started dabbling in it as early as 1981.
 From the onset, I knew this endeavor would be a major commitment of time, so rather than say I’ve neglected to commit to the discipline of learning and improving my acting skills, I’ll say that my efforts were placed into my music career first, but that my interest in this performing art never waned, and I stayed in touch with it.
 In fact, the words “caught in the act” are in the lyrics to a song on my upcoming solo CD.

 I have a unique voice and a unique look, and I’m definitely not shy in front of a camera.
 So, I started acting in independent films while living in New York, just to get my feet wet, and those were fantastic learning experiences for me.
-Living in LA, I have many more opportunities to audition for roles I believe I’m right for, as I continue to strive to establish myself in this fascinating and rewarding field.
+While I was living in LA, I had many more opportunities to audition for roles I believed I was right for, as I continued to establish myself in this fascinating and rewarding field.

 My film acting career started in 2002, when I was cast in a starring role in the film production of “Folklore”, directed by Michael Nasutovitz.

 In 2003, I was cast as a lead in the film “The Experience”, directed by C.J.
 Etterle, a story about the life of Edgar Allan Poe before, during, and after the years his masterpiece “The Raven” was written.
 I played Edgar’s boss at his part time job.

 In 2004, I was cast as a lead in the film “Heaven and Hell”, also directed by C.J.
 Etterle, in which I played a fading porn star, who’s seeking any opportunity to revive and re-establish his once flourishing career.